BESPOKE LABORATORY GLASSWARE MANUFACTURER

-When a bespoke item of laboratory glassware is required an expert in the field of scientific glass blowing is needed.
+When a new bespoke item of laboratory glassware is required an expert in the field of scientific glass blowing is needed.
 Glass Blowers can create complex and unique pieces designed specifically for a particular task.

-A scientific glass blower typically uses an open flame to heat the glass, which then allows for manipulation.
+A glass blower typically uses an open flame to heat the glass, which then allows for manipulation.
 Often the work is done by hand.
 However, some tools are used when creating specific products.
 Glass blowers are highly skilled, and it takes many years of training before an individual can create some of the more complex pieces.